astropy/astropy-APEs/APE3.rst

 may lead to scripts and applications not being portable.
 In the present proposal it's obvious: the config file is for user-global stuff; everything else is just Python code.

+The first draft of this APE surmised an elaborate automatic configuration file update system.
+This draft proposes much like package upgrading on Debian, which preserves the state of a user-modified configuration file, while otherwise staying out of the way and providing manual intervention to upgrade the config file.
+That should probably be "good enough" and is far simpler, and presumable less prone to errors or surprising bugs.

 Decision rationale
 ------------------